Epilepsy in Children and Youth: Foundational Program *Updated Curriculum

 • Review the International League Against Epilepsy (ILAE) classification of seizures and epilepsies

-• Distinguish between absence seizures and focal seizures
+• Distinguish between absence seizures and focal impaired awareness seizures

 • Identify key clinical features that help to differentiate seizure types that manifest with non-motor semiology